RodHC/maven-sql-project/sql/queries_and_results.md

 # Hospital Analytics — Queries & Results

 This report documents all SQL queries, explanations, and results for the Hospital Analytics project.
-Each section includes the business question, the query used to answer it, and a placeholder for the visual output or screenshot.
+Each section includes the business question, the query used to answer it, and a screenshot of the output.

 **Note:** Original dataset is excluded due to copyright restrictions.
 All queries and results are shared for educational purposes only.